opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 * **Better handling of missing items**: Currently, missing items default to a score of 0.0, but this may not be optimal for all use cases.
 We're exploring multiple approaches for handling missing items, such as configurable default values, using `max_rank + 1` for missing items, or completely ignoring missing items in calculations.
 For more information, see [this issue](https://github.com/opensearch-project/neural-search/issues/1153).

 We are also expanding OpenSearch's hybrid search capabilities beyond RRF by planning the following improvements to our normalization framework:
 * **Z-score normalization**: Adds the popular z-score normalization technique.
-For more information, see [this PR](https://github.com/opensearch-project/neural-search/pull/470).
+For more information, see [this pull request](https://github.com/opensearch-project/neural-search/pull/470).
 * **Custom normalization functions**: Enables you to define your own normalization logic and allows fine-tuning of search result rankings.
-For more information, see [this issue](https://github.com/opensearch-project/neural-search/issues/994)
+For more information, see [this issue](https://github.com/opensearch-project/neural-search/issues/994).

 These improvements will provide more control over search result ranking while ensuring reliable and consistent hybrid search outcomes.
 Stay tuned for more information!